ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/UnBoxing.md

 ## What's inside the box

-Before going to the setup or installation chapter please verify the contents of your package.
-Following items should be part of the kit.
+Before going to the setup or installation chapter, please verify the contents of your package.
+The following items should be part of the kit.
 The standard set of I-Pi SMARC includes the following items:

 <div class= "bullets">